 We currently have the following ministries with opportunities for you to serve:

-This is a once per month commitment to serve the body.
-We are always looking for people to do other special projects like painting, cleaning, hand shelving, shampooing carpets, etc. If any of these areas interest you, please contact the church office at 414-961-1122 or firstname.lastname@example.org.
+This is a once per month commitment to serve in our body.
+We are looking for people to do other special projects like painting, cleaning, hand shelving, shampooing carpets, etc. If any of these areas interest you, please contact the church office at 414-961-1122 or firstname.lastname@example.org.

 We will be reading the Bible together in 2020 (starting January 1, 2020).
 We will be using the YouVersion Bible app which is accessible through a smartphone, tablet or computer.
 A group has been setup at this link.
 Leave comments or ask questions in daily readings in the app.
 Join us at any time.

 Thank you for joining us for Christmas Eve Candlelight Service.
 We hope you were tremendously blessed by God’s presence.
 We pray those blessings continue as you share the love of Christ with family and friends throughout this Christ-filled season.

 The TLC ministry, which stands for Tender Loving Care, is a great way for people who are in need of assistance to find the help they need.
 If you are having a difficult time and are in need of some assistance, please feel free to contact CITC at email@example.com or 414-961-1122.
 We will do our best to connect you with someone who can help.